Discover Tanabata: the Japanese Star Festival

 - Do you think the story of Orihime and Hikoboshi was a happy or sad story?
 Why?

-- Visit our Japan profile page for a detailed map, photographs, infographic and more.
+- Visit our Japan profile page for a detailed map, informational video, photo gallery, an infographic, activities and more.

 - Make tanzakus.
 Cut rectangles from colorful construction paper, and punch a hole in the top.
-Write personal wishes, and use string or ribbon to hang the tansakus.
+Write personal wishes and use string or ribbon to hang the tanzakus.

 - Star Festival Origami from Origami Club.
 Directions for making stars, streamers, ornaments, and more.
 The Orihime and Hikoboshi origami dolls are adorable!